To learn more about cancer survivorship research at Sylvester, please call 305-243-3329 or

 What are eye cancer treatment side effects?

 You may experience side effects after treatment right away, or they can develop years later, called late effects.
 We’re here to help you manage them.
-It’s comforting to know you’re working with an experienced team known for eye care excellence.
+It’s comforting to know you’re working with an experienced team.

 Radiation side effects